Goldman Sachs profit more than doubles on underwriting, trading boost

 Total revenue climbed 18% to $11.74 billion.
 The bank’s net earnings applicable to common shareholders rose to $4.36 billion, or $12.08 per share, in the quarter ended Dec.
 31.

-Analysts had expected a profit of $7.47 per share on average, according to the IBES estimate from Refinitiv.
+Analysts had expected a profit of $7.47 per share on average, according to IBES data from Refinitiv.

-“We hope this year brings much needed stability and a respite from the pandemic, but we remain ready to handle a wide range of outcomes,” Chief Executive David Solomon said, as the bank reiterated the three-year targets it set for profitability and expense savings last January.
+“We hope this year brings much needed stability and a respite from the pandemic, but we remain ready to handle a wide range of outcomes,” Chief Executive David Solomon said.

-Goldman’s performance was in line with broader gains for trading units across Wall Street banks, with JPMorgan Chase also reporting stronger-than-expected results as financial market volumes remained consistently high.

-Record levels of capital markets activity during the quarter helped the Wall Street giant generate handsome underwriting fees from a number of high-profile IPOs including Airbnb, Doordash, Lufax and Root.

 Goldman’s latest performance was all the more impressive, as it comfortably absorbed a $3-billion hit to its annual profits, after reaching a settlement with the U.S. Department of Justice and other U.S. and overseas regulators over its role in Malaysia’s 1MDB corruption scandal.